ryancragun/ryancragun.github.io/_posts/2015-08-19-automate-publishing-in-the-aws-marketplace.md

 At CHEF we recently started publishing the Chef Server along with it's Add-On's into the [AWS Marketplace][marketplace].
-The documentation provided by Amazong was mostly limited to general guidelines and the rules of publishing.
+The documentation provided by Amazon was mostly limited to general guidelines and the rules of publishing.
 While it recommends building an automated process for publishing, it stops short of prescribing a repeatable way to build, test and publish AMI's into Marketplace.
 What I've done is build a Chef resource that will allow you to easily automate publishing your application into the AWS Marketplace.
-In this blog post we'll give an overview of the entire process of creating a cookbook for your application and using the `marketplace_ami` chef resource to automate the building and publishing in Marketplace.
+In this blog post I'll give an overview of the entire process of creating a cookbook for your application and detail how to use the `marketplace_ami` resource to automate the building and publishing in Marketplace.

 ### Set up your workstation